GenericMappingTools/GMTjl_doc/documentation/utilities/gmtwrite.md

 Write a GMT object to file.
 The object is one of `grd` or `grid`, `image` or `img`, `dataset` or `table`, `cmap` or `cpt` and `ps` (for postscript).
+For the datasets case if the file name ends in .arrow, .shp, .json, .feather, .geojson, .gmt, .gpkg, .gpx, .gml or .parquet then it automatically selects ``gdalwrite`` and saves the GMT dataset in that OGR vector format.
+The .kml is treated as a special case because there are GMT modules (e.g. `gmt2kml`) that produce KML formatted data and so we write it directly as a text file.

 When saving grids we have a panoply of formats at our disposal.